zuixjs/zuix-web-starter/source/content/page-editing-and-options/index.md

 A list of keywords that identify this page.
 Keywords are used by internal search and are also added to page's metadata for search engines as some of them might still use meta keywords for indexing.

+## For advanced users

+Beside the default settings and configuration described in these pages, it is possible to take advantage of all advanced features provided by the site generator behind these *web starters*, which is *Eleventy*, *&laquo;a simpler static site generator&raquo;*.
+For further insights about the *11ty* site generator and component-based web development with *zuix.js*, see the **Links** section in the footer.